Are you thinking about getting a Georgia quitclaim deed?

 They benefit from a step-up basis when they inherit real property.

 Let’s assume the house is worth $750,000 when you die.

 This is the new cost basis for them, which is called a step-up basis.

 Let’s say they inherit the real estate at $750,000 and sell it at $800,000.

 They would only pay capital gains taxes on the $50,000 difference.

-In this case, it’s better to let your children inherit the property instead of quit claiming it to them.
+In this case, it’s better to let your children inherit the property.

 So why can’t you just gift the house to your kids to bypass probate?